 These are the screenshot tools I will be covering in this post.
 I personally user Monosnap.
 I use it because it also includes recording or as some call it screen capturing.
 But, as you will see LighShot Screenshot and Jing are also great!
 I’ve been using Monosnap for a few years now, but it doesn’t hurt to see what you are missing out.
 This is not a monogamous relationship; you can try other software.

 Monosnap review – download here

-I currently have installed version 3.4.9 on my MacOS High Sierra.
+I currently have Monosnap installed (version 4.12.0) on my MacOS Big Sur.
 The app is stable without any crashes.
-In 2018, it is completely free, without any ads, popups or similar adware.
+In 2021, it is completely free, without any ads, popups or similar adware.
 After you install Monosnap, after clicking on the icon you will have options to: